raphael-proust/raphael-proust.github.io/cv.md

 	Lwt ([tutorial](/code/lwt-part-1.html)),
 	our in-house error-management library ([tutorial](http://tezos.gitlab.io/developer/error_monad.html)), and
 	our in-house data de/serialisation library ([tutorial](https://nomadic-labs.gitlab.io/data-encoding/data-encoding/tutorial.html)).

-- **Code review** and **merging**

-	I reviewed, rebased, and merged merge requests (MRs).

-	I participated —and for a time also ran— weekly meetings to discuss and triage open MRs.

-- **Overhauling the Tezos mempool**

-	The mempool is a component of the Tezos project responsible for receiving information from the P2P gossip, folding the received information into the local state, and, based on state changes, handing over some more information to the P2P layer to be gossiped.
-	A few colleagues and myself rewrote a new mempool from scratch to fix some issues and improve performance.

-	This software component involves concurrency and more specifically defensive scheduling: it must be resilient against potential denial of service attacks.
-	It also involves a high level of abstraction because the nature of the state and the way information is folded into it depends on another software component (the economic protocol) that can change dynamically.

-	The development of this new mempool led to the release of [`lwt-pipeline`](https://gitlab.com/nomadic-labs/lwt_pipeline) and the extension of [`ringo`](https://gitlab.com/nomadic-labs/ringo).

 - **Releasing internal libraries** and **upstreaming changes to vendored libraries**